zugaldia/dart-mixpanel/README.md

 A Dart wrapper around the Mixpanel JS API.

-Note: This is package is not officially provided by Mixpanel.
+Note: This package is not officially provided by Mixpanel.
 However it does rely on the official Mixpanel JS library.

 ## Install